Essential Oil First Aid Kit

 But lets get to the essential oils in the essential oil first aid kit…

-Lavender oil is the most popular essential oil, probably in part due to its pleasing aroma, but almost certainly mainly due to its healing capabilities, making it an absolute ‘must’ for our essential oil first aid kit.
+Lavender Essential Oil is the most popular essential oil, probably in part due to its pleasing aroma, but almost certainly due to it’s healing capabilities, making it an absolute ‘must’ for our essential oil first aid kit.

 It is anti-bacterial, pacifying, anti-anxiety, soporific, great for insect bites and is the go-to essential oil for burns.